-Note: Two KVM channels are required to remotely connect to the dual video port group by clicking primary port.
+Note: You cannot remotely connect to the dual video port group by clicking on a primary port unless two KVM channels are available.
 If two channels are not available, the Connect link is not displayed.

 Note: The Action menu is not displayed when you click on a secondary port in a dual video port group.